 Marlene is the Founder of Reform Pilates, a Certified Pilates Instructor, a Hypopressives Instructor and is herself a mother of two.
 She is passionate about women’s health and wellness and is very excited to be sharing her knowledge and empowering both men and women to learn more about their bodies and to take an active role in their health and wellbeing.

-Sign up for Pelvic Floor Health, An Introduction to Hypopressives.
+Contact the studio for more information.
 Learn how to recover from a weakened pelvic floor as well as step by step strengthening and retraining for a functional core.